 - Expedia offers unclear details when it comes to room or fare type.
 If you value comfort during your travels, this can be a deal-breaker.

-With their Uplift payment program, you can book a trip today and set easy monthly installments that fit your budget.
+With their Uplift payment program, you can book a trip today and set easy monthly instalments that fit your budget.
 You don’t have to pay an arm and a leg every month.
 These monthly payments can be tailored to your budget allowing you to travel before your loan is paid off in its entirety.
+Southwest are a particularly good choice if you are looking for all-inclusive vacations with hundreds of resorts to choose from.

 - They have customizable monthly payments.